-- (1)See Notes 1 and 2 on page 2.
-Cal Turner, Jr. is the son of Cal Turner.
-(2)Includes options to acquire 129,721 shares of the Company's Common Stock which are currently exercisable or exercisable within 60 days.
-Also includes 146,026 shares for which Mr. Carpenter has shared voting and investment rights as a Co-Trustee of the Calister Turner, III 1994 Generation Skipping Trust. - (3) Includes options to acquire 94,795 shares of the Company's Common Stock which are currently exercisable or exercisable within 60 days. - (4) Includes options to acquire 55,245 shares of the Company's Common Stock which are currently exercisable or exercisable within 60 days. - (5)Includes options to acquire 129,721 shares of the Company's Common Stock which are currently exercisable or exercisable within 60 days. - (6)Mr. Garner is no longer employed by the Company.
-He previously served the Company as a Vice President and Chief Financial Officer. - (7) See Notes 1 and 2 on page 2. - (8) Includes 1,059,838 shares of the Company's Common Stock subject to option exercise which are currently exercisable or exercisable within 60 days and full conversion of the Series A Preferred Stock deemed to be beneficially held by Cal Turner, Jr.
+- (6)Includes 2,238,298 shares beneficially owned by trusts established for the benefit of his children for which Mr. Turner serves as Trustee.
+Mr. Turner is the father of Cal Turner, Jr. - (7)Includes 60,632 shares of Common Stock issuable upon the exercise of outstanding options currently exercisable or exercisable within 60 days. - (8)Includes 15,800 shares of Common Stock issuable upon the exercise of outstanding options currently exercisable or exercisable within 60 days. - (9)See Note 2 on page 2.
+Cal Turner, Jr. is the son of Cal Turner. - (10)Includes 251,245 shares of Common Stock issuable upon the exercise of outstanding options currently exercisable or exercisable within 60 days.
+Also includes 165,032 shares for which Mr. Carpenter has shared voting and investment rights as a Co-Trustee of the Calister Turner, III 1994 Generation Skipping Trust. - (11)Includes 132,746 shares of Common Stock issuable upon the exercise of outstanding options currently exercisable or exercisable within 60 days.
+Mr. Carter resigned in March 1997. - (12)Includes 9,584 shares of Common Stock issuable upon the exercise of outstanding options currently exercisable or exercisable within 60 days - (13)Includes 129,721 shares of Common Stock issuable upon the exercise of outstanding options currently exercisable or exercisable within 60 days. - (14)Includes 1,516,843 shares of Common Stock issuable upon the exercise of outstanding options currently exercisable or exercisable within 60 days and 15,750,121 shares of Common Stock issuable upon conversion of the Series A Preferred Stock.